yorinasub17/yano-san.com/content/about/index.md

 specialized in Site Reliability Engineering and successfully led the team to materialize a 10x improvement in the throughput of the digitization platform.

-In my free time, he likes to tinker with my home datacenter (comprised of a mix of SBCs) and scout for new technologies to learn (currently CUDA and GPGPU programming).
+In his free time, he likes to tinker with his home datacenter (comprised of a mix of SBCs and traditional desktops) and scout for new technologies to learn (currently [SLSA](https://slsa.dev/) and supply chain security).